Nebraska Medicaid Program

 Program Integrity within Nebraska Medicaid conducts the post payment audits.
 Information regarding Program Integrity audits can be found at their website: http://dhhs.ne.gov/medicaid/Pages/med_pi_index.aspx

 You will receive a notification via e-mail that will indicate if the audit will be completed as a document review or a review at your place of business.
 This notification is sent to the contact individual identified as the representative of the provider at the CMS EHR Incentive Program Registration website.
 The e-mail will list the initial documentation needed to complete the review.
 Depending on the information provided, the State Reviewer may request additional information.
 Failure to document eligibility or failure to cooperate with the State Reviewer may result in recoupment of an incentive program payment.
 DHHS will notify you of the results of the audit.
-If you do not agree with the results, you may appeal the decision in accordance with the Nebraska appeal process.
+If you do not agree with the results, Medicaid eligible professionals may appeal the decision in accordance with the Nebraska appeal process.
+All appeals of Medicaid eligible hospital audits should be filed with CMS.

 All information under attestation is subject to audit.
 Documentation to support all attestations must be retained and readily available for six years from the date of submitting your attestation.

-A few examples of documentation includes dashboard screenshots of meaningful use and clinical quality measures.
+Yes.
+It is important for you to maintain detailed documentation for your meaningful use reporting period supporting your meaningful use attestations.
+A few examples of this documentation includes dashboard screenshots of meaningful use and clinical quality measures.
 You must also maintain documentation supporting exclusions and “yes/no” attestation questions.
 Additionally, you must maintain documentation of the Security Risk Analysis that was performed within the proper time window.

 In addition to the Nebraska DHHS State Reviewers, the federal government and its contractor are also conducting post-payment reviews.
 You may be contacted by the Office of Inspector General (OIG) or CMS.